 - Histological or cytological confirmation of NSCLC; a pathology report confirming the diagnosis of NSCLC must be obtained and reviewed by the treating physician prior to registration to study

-- Must have unresectable or inoperable stage IIIA or IIIB disease; subjects must be considered unresectable or inoperable based on the judgment of the treating physician
+- Must have unresectable or inoperable stage IIIA or IIIB disease according to the 7th edition International Association for the Study of Lung Cancer (IASLC) stage classification for lung cancer; subjects must be considered unresectable or inoperable based on the judgment of the treating physician

-- Subjects must have completed concurrent chemoradiation with a platinum doublet and a dose of radiation ranging from 59.4-66.6 Gy; subjects must have stable disease or disease response as evidenced on computed tomography (CT) or positron emission tomography (PET) scan evaluation; for those eligible, protocol therapy should begin a minimum of 28 days and a maximum 56 days following the completion of chemoradiation OR Subjects must have completed up to 2 cycles of consolidation therapy started within 28-56 days of completion of radiation; after completion of consolidation chemotherapy, subjects must have stable disease or disease response as evidenced by CT or PET scan evaluation; for those eligible, protocol therapy should begin 28-56 days after the last cycle of chemotherapy
+- Subjects must have completed concurrent chemoradiation with a platinum doublet and a dose of radiation ranging from 59.4-66.6 Gy; subjects must have stable disease or disease response as evidenced on computed tomography (CT) or positron emission tomography (PET) scan evaluation; for those eligible, protocol therapy should begin within 56 days of completing chemoradiation OR Subjects must have completed up to 2 cycles of consolidation therapy started within 28-56 days of completion of radiation; after completion of consolidation chemotherapy, subjects must have stable disease or disease response as evidenced by CT or PET scan evaluation; for those eligible, protocol therapy should within 56 days after the last cycle of chemotherapy

 - Absolute neutrophil count (ANC) >= 1.5 K/mm^3 (obtained within 14 days prior to registration)